-buy-out companies.
+In the event that a private equity fund pursues an IPO exit of portfolio companies purchased through a management buy-out transaction, Tokyo Stock Exchange states in its booklet that more detailed scrutiny of such companies should be made than that of other non-management buy-out companies.
 In such cases, the stock exchange will additionally check whether the price offered at the time of the management buy-out was fair, whether the purpose of the management buy-out was rational and the extent to which the business plan made for the management buy-out was achieved.

-If the target company is not listed and is wholly owned by a private equity fund (and its related parties), there would be little restriction on a private equity firm's ability to sell its stake in the target company to a third party, except for the lock-up stated in question 16 and restrictions under the Articles of Incorporation of the target company or a shareholders' agreement, if any.
+If the target company is not listed and is wholly owned by a private equity fund (and its related parties), there would be little restriction on a private equity firm's ability to sell its stake in the target company to a third party, except for the lock-up stated in question 16 and restrictions under the articles of incorporation of the target company or a shareholders' agreement, if any.

 Private equity funds generally resist providing a long-term post-closing indemnification for breach of representations and warranties or covenants and negotiate hard to limit the period for such an indemnification.
 There are cases where private equity funds agreed to set up an escrow holding part of a purchase price for a limited period (eg, six months) as a sole recourse that the buyer may have after the closing, but such an arrangement has not yet developed to become 'market practice'.
-In Japan, it has so far not been common to use transaction insurance, which allows a buyer to recover its damages due to a breach of representations and warranties by a seller.
+In Japan, it has so far not been common to use transaction insurance, which allows a buyer to recover its damages owing to a breach of representations and warranties by a seller.